Stephany Ruiz-Gonzalez has always been fascinated with math and science.

 After earning her associate’s degree, Ruiz-Gonzalez transferred to the University of Illinois at Chicago to pursue a bachelor’s degree in Industrial Engineering, which she learned about from UIC Professor Houshang Darabi during COD’s Explore Engineering Night.

 “I always knew I wanted to use my talents in math and science to help others, but it was COD’s many resources that allowed me to find my niche,” she said.
 “COD is also where I learned how to build relationships, use my resources and have fun at school.
 Then when I got to the UIC campus, I was able to use those same skills to build another amazing college experience.
-I am part of countless engineering and leadership organizations and hold the position of president of the Institute of Industrial & Systems Engineers.
+I was part of countless engineering and leadership organizations and held the position of president of the Institute of Industrial & Systems Engineers.

 “That spirit of involvement that I developed at COD also opened many professional doors.
-I interned twice with General Electric Healthcare in Milwaukee and Phoenix, held a summer internship with Goldman, Sachs & Co. in Dallas, and during the school year I work for McKinsey & Company in the Digital Capability Center in downtown Chicago.”
+I interned twice with General Electric Healthcare in Milwaukee and Phoenix, held a summer internship with Goldman, Sachs & Co. in Dallas, and during the school year I worked for McKinsey & Company in the Digital Capability Center in downtown Chicago.”